What is an Ignition Interlock Device (IID)?

 When is an IID Issued?

-Depending on the state that you live in, you may or may not be required to have an IID installed in your car.
+Depending on the state where you reside, you may or may not be required to have an IID installed in your car.
 A single DUI conviction could result in one of these devices being installed in your car.

-If you're forced to use one, you will also be responsible for paying for the installation and monthly usage fees for the devices, which may cost you hundreds of dollars.
+If you're forced to have one of these devices installed in your vehicle, you will also be responsible for paying for the installation and monthly usage fees, which may cost you hundreds of dollars.

-Each year, more and more states are requiring this device to be added to the cars of individuals who receive a DUI or DWI.
+Each year, the number of states requiring this device be installed in the cars of individuals who receive a drunk driving conviction is increasing.

 How Much Does an Ignition Interlock Device Cost?

 Rental for an ignition interlock is typically between $100 - $140 a month plus tax.
 There is also an installation fee, typically around $200.